viansebastian/Kidney-Disease-MLFlow-CICD/README.md

 # Kidney-Disease-MLFlow-CICD

-This repository is a self-learn end-to-end machine learning project, covering
+This repository is a self-learn end-to-end machine learning project, where I implemented:
 - Data Scraping using Google Colab and Drive
 - Data Ingestion
 - Data Transformation (+ Augmentation)